qble2/pdf-viewer-spring-fx-app/README.md

 ## Features:
 The application allows the user to
 - Load PDF files from a directory.
-- Browser loaded PDF files in a flat view or hierachical view.
+- Browse loaded PDF files in a flat view or a hierachical view.
 - Filter PDF files based on the file name, with autocompletion.
 - Split large PDF files, based on the document's bookmarks (outlines).
 - Pin PDF files in a second view for later access or for comparaison purposes.
+- Add personal notes to PDF files.
 - Switch between light and dark mode.